aedart/athenaeum/docs/archive/current/README.md

 ## `v5.x` Highlights

+These are the new features and additions of Athenaeum `v5.x`.

 ### Extract Response Expectations

 A `ResponseExpectations` class has been added, which you can use as a base class to extract complex expectations into separate classes.